fer-cp/rr_phd_dissertation/gwas_dc/README.md

-# RR material for: _Testing for genetic interaction with distance correlation_
+# RR material for: _A generalized distance covariance framework for genome-wide association studies_

 Reproducible research material for Chapter 4 of my PhD dissetation, whose content is collected in preprint